holgerroth/NVFlare/research/auto-fl-research/templates/mutation_report.md

 ## Run analysis

 The calibration result now favors FedNova-style normalized DIFF aggregation plus a small FedDyn-style client dynamic regularizer with the original `moderate_cnn` architecture.
 The best stack is `--aggregator fednova`, `server_lr=1.875`, `server_momentum=0.35`, default client LR, epoch-based local training with `aggregation_epochs=5`, `weight_decay=3.5e-4`, `--gradient_centralization`, and `--feddyn_alpha 1e-4`.
-FedLC, label smoothing, SAM/FedSAM, FedProx, weight-power flattening, and registered architecture variants did not improve.
+FedLC, label smoothing, SAM/FedSAM, FedProx, weight-power flattening, exact local steps, and registered architecture variants did not improve.
 FedAdam-style adaptive server variants are currently unsafe or ineffective at tested settings.
-Exact local-step training is unreliable at width 2 with FedDyn and hit the timeout guard.
-The shared-memory validation crash at candidate width 4 is a resource-contention signal, so subsequent batches should use `PARALLEL_CANDIDATES=2` for epoch-based runs and consider width 1 for exact-step reliability audits.
+Exact local-step training is operationally unreliable at width 2 and lower-scoring at width 1, so stop that axis under this stack.
+The shared-memory validation crash at candidate width 4 is a resource-contention signal, so subsequent batches should use `PARALLEL_CANDIDATES=2` for epoch-based runs.
 Parallel run launches should also set unique pycache prefixes to avoid validator races.

 ## Contract check